A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

 \subsection{Learning the Differential Return Distribution}

-Although we argue in this work that the limiting per-step reward distribution is the natural distributional objective in the average-reward setting, it may still be useful to consider the probability distribution over (differential) returns.
-For instance, such an approach could potentially yield superior empirical performance, as is the case in the discounted setting (e.g. \citet{Bellemare2017-lf, Dabney2018-ta, Dabney2018-yi}).
-As such, in this work we explore such an approach from a purely empirical perspective, and propose a set of quantile-based algorithms that parameterize the probability distribution over differential returns, as well as the limiting per-step reward distribution.
-We call the resulting set of algorithms, \emph{Double Differential Distributional}, or \emph{D3}, algorithms because they provide a means for simultaneously learning and/or optimizing both distributions.
-In particular, we parameterize the differential return distribution as follows:
+Although we argue in this work that the limiting per-step reward distribution is the natural distributional objective in the average-reward setting, it may still be useful to consider the differential return distribution from an empirical perspective (i.e., it could potentially yield superior empirical performance).
+As such, in this work we explore such an approach from a purely empirical perspective, and propose a set of algorithms that parameterize the probability distribution over differential returns, as well as the limiting per-step reward distribution.
+We call the resulting set of algorithms, \emph{Double Differential Distributional}, or \emph{D3}, algorithms because they simultaneously learn and/or optimize both distributions.